And the factors that contribute to a more severe sentence.

 - Suspended driver’s license: If you are caught drinking and driving with a suspended or revoked license, you may receive stricter penalties.

-- Speeding and reckless driving: Driving reckless or speeding above a certain limit while under the influence can affect your sentence.
+- Speeding and reckless driving: Driving recklessly or speeding above a certain limit while under the influence can affect your sentence.

 Factors that can positively influence your sentence